HISvessel/independentstudies/pose_estimation/MediaPipe/README.md

 The following known methods exist off of the created Pose object:
 > Pose.process(image) -> pose model builtin function that reads that takes a single argument, which is the frames it is trying to read.
-> Pose.process().pose_landmarks -> a tuple like object(presumably) of the captured landmarks.
+> Pose.process(image).pose_landmarks -> a tuple like object(presumably) of the captured landmarks.
 This itself becomes a parameter for the drawing utils solutions that takes a video feed and draws the landmarks that were detected by the pose estimation solution(Read more below).

+> Pose.process().pose_landmarks.landmarks -> By taking the previous object, and adding the landmarks attribute, you can see the values contained by every landmark pinned to the body when the mediapipe solutions processes the images and finds the landmarks.
+Doing this returns an iterable list of every single landmark with its x y and z axis values behind more pinnable attributes, meaning that in order to select the x y and z axis of whichever landmark, you call: 1) landmark.x for the x axis, 2) landmark.y for the y axis of the selected landmark, 3) landmark.z for the z axis of the selected landmark, and 4) landmark.visibility, a float numerical value indicating how much visibility does the camera have of the selected landmark at the time of recording.
 The pose_landmarks contain a total of 33 landmarks situated around the body as follows:
     0 - nose
     1 - left eye (inner)
     2 - left eye